 This department is made up of members who are interested in the fabrication and construction aspects of the chapter.
 Static displays, recruiting booth trappings, and other material aspects of the ship's involvement with the community are dealt with in Engineering.
 Engineers may also offer technical / computer support as needed, if they are qualified in real life.

 Fictional roles include: Warp drive technicians, transporter operators, etc.

-This section is made up of members interested and skilled in medical and First Aid services.
+This department (which includes the Ship's Counselor) is made up of members interested and skilled in medical and First Aid services.
 Medical personnel often become involved with blood drives and First Aid stations at local conventions.
 It is always nice to have experienced medical personnel at away missions.

 Although many Medical department roles are more real-life jobs than fictional ones, department staff members should only assist in medical situations to the level of their own skill and training, and should defer to professional EMTs, Nurses, Doctors, or other certified medical professionals at all times.